Peter (or Petra) Pan in Love: "Romance" is only Chapter One...

 We Highly Sensitive People confuse Romance with real love.
 We think partnership is about romance, and when we get that romance and are still unsatisfied, we think it’s time to move on in search of what we really want.
-Romance is only the beginning of opening our hearts to another.
+As a certified couples therapist, I believe that romance is only the beginning of opening our hearts to another.
 To truly achieve the real love that our souls want requires that we build a container that romance alone cannot provide.
 Commitment is that container--commitment first and foremost to ourselves, what we stand for and what we want.
 In the case of love relationships, commitment to another is a natural extension of that commitment to what is true for us.
 Commitment, and love itself, require some sacrifice and some adjustment.
 We must adjust ourselves to the commitment we have made.
 We must change or attune ourselves in some way and sacrifice some small part of our freedom, our lives, or our priorities.
 We may have to shift our habits or likes, our routines or our friendships.
 This small sacrifice we make creates the container that can become the foundation for mature love.

 So, is the answer to give up our dreams of Romance and white knights and unicorns and mermaids and settle into reality?
 NO. The answer is to hold those feelings in a delicate balance--with our reason and logic.
 To create a solid structure and to build a foundation of relationship, the polarities of the reason and the love, the order and the imagination, are necessary.
 The answer is to grow up your ideas of what romance and love really are -- they are separate, and both are necessary.
 Realize that romance and freedom and good feelings exist at the same time as limitation and sacrifice and painful, difficult feelings.
 And realize that sometimes, everything feels all the more beautiful because of that.
 If True Love is what you want, the answer to the question of finding it is to commit to standing in all of it.
 The commitment won’t find you, but if you can find the commitment in yourself and stand in it, you will experience greater depths of your self and soul than you ever have before.
 And whatever happens after, in that commitment to yourself and your values and to that person before you, you will have found Love.